 - distinguish relevant social, political and material contexts of consumption;

 - analyse lifestyles and consumption patterns from a socio-ecological perspective;

 - collect relevant data on lifestyles & consumption and analyse this data using interpretive methodologies;

 - evaluate the effect of societal transformations related to consumer society on lifestyles and consumption.

-- group assignments (supported by tutorials).
+- group assignment (supported by tutorials).

 - written exam with open questions (60%);